aatluri/DjangoRestAPITemplate/README.md

 8. Cons of token auth is that the token needs to be stored on the client side so if someone gets hold of it, they can impersonate the user.
 9. Logging out happens on the client side and it works by deleting the token.
 10. Talk about how authentication works, see views file.

+## APIView vs ViewSets
+URL -> View-> Serializer -> Model
+Router -> ViewSet-> Serializer ->Model

+## Creating the DiagnosticTest API
+1. Create an app
+2. Delete some of the unncessary files like admin, model, migrations etc..
+3. Create the model, enalble it in Django Admin, create the migrations
+4. Create a serializer
+5. Create a APIView or ViewSet
+6. Create a urls.py to route the urls
+7. Update the main app urls.py to access the urls you set up for the diagnostic api.

+## Steps when creating a new Model
+1. Add the model to the models.py
+2. Enable this in the Django Admin.
+3. Then we run the migrations will create the migrations script to run on the database.